DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 Adding the user triggers an email to the new user with sign-in details.

+### Editing a user

+Support users can edit the details of the user.

+Selecting ‘Change’ next to the first name, last name, or email address takes the support user to a form where they can change the user’s details.

+We show an error message if:

+- information is missing from the form
+- the email address is entered incorrectly - for example, invalid characters are used
+- an email address already used by another user

+The support team user can check their answers at the end of the flow before saving the new user.

+If the support user changes the user’s email address, an email is sent to the new email address with sign-in details.

+Once the user has signed in to the service for the first time, the support user cannot change the user's first name, last name and email address.

 ### Removing a user

 When someone clicks ‘Remove user’, they must confirm the removal.